“Reading – food for the mind! Have you eaten today?”

 The Hobbit by J. R. R. Tolkien

 It took me until my early 50s to read it and I’m glad I did.
 Particularly since it isn’t what I thought it would be.
-I haven’t seen any of the Peter Jackson films and, if the excerpts I’ve seen on Youtube are anything to go by, I won’t be any time soon.
+I haven’t watched any of the Peter Jackson films all of the way through and, if the excerpts I’ve seen on Youtube are anything to go by, I won’t be any time soon.